Clinical adoption intelligence · UK & Europe

 Honest answers to the questions we hear before almost every engagement.

 Typically 18–36 months from first usage site engagement to a model that genuinely replicates.
-This reflects the patience required to understand how a workhorse hospital actually operates — its procurement cycle, theatre scheduling, training capacity, and economic decision-making.
-Companies that try to accelerate by applying a reference site playbook to usage sites consistently find the model does not transfer.
-The sequence cannot be skipped.
-It can only be built correctly or paid for later.
+This reflects the patience required to understand how a workhorse hospital actually operates and translate that into a commercial approach.
+Companies that try to compress this timeline consistently find the model breaks down at the third or fourth site.

 Start the conversation